Chain Guardians (CGG) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Chain Guardians Historical Price

-According to the latest data gathered on Chain Guardians live price page, the current price of Chain Guardians is 0.00265683USD.
-The circulating supply of Chain Guardians(CGG) is 111.90M CGG , giving it a market capitalization of $297.18K.
+According to the latest data gathered on Chain Guardians live price page, the current price of Chain Guardians is 0.00232887USD.
+The circulating supply of Chain Guardians(CGG) is 111.90M CGG , giving it a market capitalization of $260.47K.

 The Chain Guardians Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of CGG based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.